jlelong/LaTeX-Workshop-wiki/FAQ.md

 ## Problems with Snap and Flatpak versions of VS Code

 These versions are sandboxed and are known to cause problems (e.g. [here](https://github.com/James-Yu/LaTeX-Workshop/issues/2437)).
-It is recommended to use other installation options, like the .deb package for Debian/Ubuntu based distributions.
+We strongly recommend not using the snap and flatpack versions of VS Code.
+We strongly recommend using other installation options, like the .deb package for Debian/Ubuntu based distributions.

 ## The PDF viewer is blank or has graphical glitches